Musculation

 • Thursday: Toes to bar (3×15), mountain climbers (3×30 seconds).

-• Saturday: Combinations of HIIT cardio and bodyweight exercises (intervals of 45 seconds of effort/15 seconds of rest).
+• Saturday: Combinations of HIIT cardio and bodyweight exercises (intervals of 45 seconds of work/15 seconds of rest).

 The importance of a balanced routine